NeuroVision is a series of short brain films created by Jake Fairnie and Bev Sage.

 FILM 3: NeuroVision - MonoBlanc

-NeuroVision - MonoBlanc is a minimal, clean and clinical presentation of the anatomical MRI axial-plane brain scan of Dr Jake Fairnie's brain.
+NeuroVision - MonoBlanc is a minimal, clean and clinical presentation of the anatomical MRI axial-plane brain scan of the filmmakers' brain.

 The audio contains sound recordings of flute player in the MRI scanner.
 A wooden flute was used to avoid any metallic interference to the magnetic field of the MRI scanner, and the filmmakers' asked the musician to mimic the MRI’s electrical current pulses and bring joy to the monotonous, macabre melody of the MRI machine.

-We are thrilled to announce that our NeuroVision short brain films were shortlisted and screened at the Aldeburgh Carnival short film competition 'Alive in the Universe' in August 2018, and subsequently were selected to be screened at the Venice Biennale - La Biennale di Venezia - in May 2019.
+The NeuroVision short brain films were shortlisted and screened at the Aldeburgh Carnival short film competition 'Alive in the Universe' in August 2018, and subsequently were selected to be screened at the Venice Biennale - La Biennale di Venezia - in 2019.

-NeuroVision has also be screened at the Bermondsey Project Space as part of the Alive in the Universe installation ahead of the screening at the Venice Biennale 2019.
+NeuroVision was also screened at the Bermondsey Project Space ahead of the screening at the Venice Biennale 2019.